A Survey on Code-Based Cryptography: Preliminaries

 Until now, we have considered classical coding theory, where the finite field is endowed with the Hamming metric.
-However, there exist many more metrics, for example the rank metric.
-In the following we introduce rank-metric codes, for which we follow the notation of \cite{elisa}.
-Let us denote by $\mathbb{F}_q^{n \times m}$ the $n \times m$ matrices over $\mathbb{F}_q.$ \begin{definition}[\cite{delsarte,cover,gabidulin}][Rank Metric] Let $A,B \in \mathbb{F}_q^{n \times m}.$ The \emph{rank weight} of $A$ is given by the rank of $A$, i.e., $\text{wt}_R(A)=\text{rk}(A)$ and the rank distance between $A$ and $B$ is given by
+However, there exist many more metrics, for example the rank metric (introduced in \cite{delsarte,cover,gabidulin}).
+In the following we introduce \emph{rank-metric codes}, for which we follow the notation of \cite{elisa}.